axl234/myProject/HTML5_keyBoard/README.md

 ## HTML5_keyBoard

-A demo for developing html5 page keyboard, using html5 js and css3， made by axl234
+A demo for developing html5 page keyboard, using html5、js and css3， made by axl234

+Use the div simulate input box to avoid the phone native keyboard pops up,the keyboard uses div simulation too, using JS control click event , cursor flash using CSS3 simulation；